“No human is limited.” – Eliud Kipchoge

 Pacesetters are the people that run with a runner either at the beginning or throughout the race to keep them at a steady pace.
 This is typically done when a runner is trying to break a record.

 If you don’t understand the true magnitude of this accomplishment.
-It is thought that only the top 2% of athletes can run a marathon in less than three hours, and it is thought to have been impossible to run one in less than two.
+It’s thought that only the top 2% of athletes can run a marathon in less than three hours.
+It’is thought to have been impossible to run one in less than two.
 Kipchoge proved the doubters wrong though when he crossed the finish line at one hour, fifty-nine minutes, and forty seconds.
 This would not be possible without his pacesetters.
 The ones encouraging him to keep going at a pace that seems impossible to manage for that long.

 You need your pacesetters but it’s up to you to find the good ones.
 So, who are you going to cross that finish line with?